ajithrnayak/ajith_blog/content/posts/2022-07-04---Set-up-dev-env-on-macOS/index.md

 As an [Apple developer](https://twitter.com/ajithrnayak/status/1534043431122927616), latest version of Xcode is pretty much everything I need.
 However, I will occasionally require beta builds or even older versions for a legacy codebase.

-Xcode can be downloaded from [Developer/Downloads](https://developer.apple.com/download/) or the Mac App Store.
-However, friends do not allow friends to download Xcode from the App Store.
+Xcode can be downloaded from [Developer/Downloads](https://developer.apple.com/download/) or the Mac App Store.
+However, as the saying goes
+> "Friends do not allow friends to download Xcode from the App Store."
 So, I will use the easiest way to install and switch between multiple versions of Xcode - [Xcodes App](https://github.com/RobotsAndPencils/XcodesApp).

 ![Xcodes App](./xcodes_app.png)